CHAPTER 1 - THE GOVERNMENT PURCHASE CARD PROGRAM

 b.
 Micro-purchases (Convenience Check).
 Convenience checks may be used and set up under a separate billing official (BO) account to buy commercially available, fixed-price supplies and services to fulfill mission-essential requirements.
 All check purchases must be within the applicable convenience check MPT.
 A separate account must be issued for each convenience check account.

 c.
 Orders Against Pre-Existing Contract Vehicles.
 The GPC may be used to place task or delivery orders against pre-priced contract vehicles and agreements if authorized in the basic contract, basic ordering agreement, or blanket purchase agreement.
-(Appropriated fund CHs cannot purchase against nonappropriated fund contracts).
+(Appropriated fund CHs cannot purchase against nonappropriated fund contracts.)

 d.
 Contract Payments.
-The GPC may be used to make contract payments against fully funded contracts found to be advantageous to the Government when compared to other methods of payment, and the contractor accepts payment by the GPC.
+The GPC may be used to make payments against funded contracts found to be advantageous to the Government when compared to other methods of payment, and the contractor accepts payment by the GPC.
 The contract should include the third-party payment clause identified in FAR 32.1108, Payment by Governmentwide Commercial Purchase Card; however, GPC contract payments may be made if the contractor agrees to accept the GPC as a method of payment.

 e.
 Payment of Training Requirements on SF 182s.
 The GPC may be used as the method of payment for commercial training requests using the SF 182, valued at or below $25,000, in lieu of an employee reimbursement by miscellaneous payment in accordance with the procedures to directly pay the provider in DoD Financial Management Regulation (FMR) Volume 10, Chapter 12, Section 120323, and DoD Instruction (DoDI) 1400.25, Volume 410.